 On this day, we knew it’s going to be hectic!
 We woke up as early as 7:00 am, had a light breakfast in the hotel.
 Because on our last day in the City of Bacolod, we would do and visit everything our friends recommended, so here they are:

 4. AIDA’S CHICKEN INASAL – Nenas Rose II, Father M. Ferrero St

-Right next to SM Bacolod, also a walking distance from our hotel, it was time for us to try the famous Chicken Inasal from AIDA'S!
-Manokan Country is like a heaven of Chicken Inasal, so many restaurants to choose from, but one of the most reccommended, is Aida's.
+Right next to SM Bacolod, a walking distance from our hotel, it was time for us to try the famous Chicken Inasal from AIDA’S!
+Manokan Country is one of the many restaurants in Bacolod.
+It is like a heaven for Bacolod Chicken Inasal, so many restaurants to choose from, but one of the most recommended is Aida’s.

 The place is pretty narrow but can definitely fit over a hundred people at one time.
 The famous Masskara Festival also is depicted in the interiors of the restaurant.
 I like that festive feel!

 Pecho Chicken – Php 88.00

 The chicken inasal was super delicious.
 It’s difficult to describe, but you know when you are enjoying your food a lot and go quiet.
 It was like that!
 Lol… Pair it with garlic rice which for me was a good combination.
 I think it’s also mixed with butter, I don’t know, but it feels good once it is in your mouth.